maxsdw/vRap-js/README.md

 Method | Description | Usage
 ------------ | ------------- | -------------
-hideViews | Hide all views associated to the controller | hideViews() showViews | Show all views associated to the controller | showViews() processViews | Generate instances for the views passed as argument. | processViews( \<views configuration object\> )
+hideViews | Hide all views associated to the controller.
+Optionally you can pass the alias of a specific view as an argument in order to hide only that view. | hideViews( alias ) showViews | Show all views associated to the controller.
+Optionally you can pass the alias of a specific view as an argument in order to show only that view | showViews( alias ) processViews | Generate instances for the views passed as argument. | processViews( \<views configuration object\> )

 ### Interface